Heart disease is the No. 1 killer of Americans

 A drink, by the way, is not an extra-large tumbler.
 It’s 12 ounces of beer, 4 ounces of wine, 1.5 ounces of 80-proof spirits or 1 ounce of 100-proof spirits.

 This is not just limited to red wine, which does have heart-healthy antioxidants.
-There is evidence to suggest a drink can increase levels of "good" cholesterol and protect against artery damage.
+Any alcoholic drink can increase levels of “good” cholesterol and limit artery damage.
 Alcohol can also help you relax.

-Ma also tells her patients to keep a healthy heart diet high in omega-3 fatty acids like what you find in fish.
+Ma also tells her patients to eat a diet rich in omega-3 fatty acids like what you find in fish.

 Don’t let your doctor be lonely

 Get screened for heart disease.
-Regular screening can catch risks early and prevent problems down the road.
+Regular screening can catch risks early and prevent future problems

-The kind of tests you need depend on your age, how much exercise you get, how great your diet is and your family history (if your parents or brothers and/or sisters have heart problems, you're at risk).
+The tests you need depend on your age, how much you exercise, your diet and family history (if your parents or siblings have heart problems, you’re at risk).